petergregg/Content/Blog/Articles/Deploy AKS with Terraform and Store Terraform State in Azure Storage.md

 # Create an Azure Storage Account with Terraform for remote state

-1. Create a new project in visual studio code.
-Add a new folder named `tf-state`.
-Add a main.tf file with the following terraform configuration.
+1. Create a new folder in **Visual Studio Code**, named `tf-state`.
+Add a file named `main.tf` into the `tf-state` folder and paste the following terraform configuration into it.

     ```
     terraform {